3D is revolutionising manufacturing for metal components

 Through its Centro Sviluppo Materiali (CSM) business, RINA specialises in helping companies wishing to incorporate AM into their metal business.
 It can give independent advice to ensure best return on investment and trouble-free implementation of the technology with understanding of the composition of the powders and machinery options available.

 Once the benefits of AM are identified, the next step is to consider what requirements are connected to the component and whether technology exists today to meet these or not.
 If not, can a special metallic or alloy powder be developed that will meet the needs of the component?

 There are currently less than 30 metal powders generally available that cover a wide range of mechanical and chemical needs.
 RINA is able to develop, produce samples and thoroughly test new powders or AM processes for specific needs.

-Furthermore RINA will shortly release a guideline for the assessment and qualification of AM processes and products.
+Furthermore RINA be releasing a guideline for the assessment and qualification of AM processes and products.
 Designing new metallic or alloy powders for use in AM is an iterative process based on existing material properties.
 Using state-of-the-art laboratories and production facilities, this then needs to be trialled in pilot production and the product tested to verify characteristics are as required.

 As this exciting new technology continues to develop, the number of applications that will benefit from AM continues to increase.
 With specialist support, businesses can look to incorporate the technology into production lines with peace of mind that processes have been tested and validated prior to full-scale investment.